-Please enter data in all gray boxes.
-Intern: Evaluator: School: Date: • • • • Use numerical rating: 4 = Very Evident 3 = Evident 2 = Somewhat Evident 1 = Not Evident Indicator Rating Standard 1: Culture/Climate Dimension - The teacher V 1.1 Fosters an environment that embraces all learners.
-1.3 Encourages learners to share their opinions without fear of negative comments from their peers.
+boxes.
+Intern: Evaluator: School: Date: Use numerical rating: 4 = Very Evident 3 = Evident 2 = Somewhat Evident 1 = Not Evident Indicator Rating Standard 1: Culture/Climate Dimension - The teacher 1.1 Fosters an environment that embraces all learners.
+1.3 Encourages learners to share their opinions without fear of negative coments from their peers.
 1.4 Creates enthusiasm for the learning at hand.
 Standard 2: Learning Dimension - The teacher 2.1 Communicates clear explanations about the ac vities or tasks.
-2.2 Implements lessons and/or activities that in the learners to use in order thinking skills.
-2.3 Delivers lessons that are relative to the earners or aligne to the interests.
-2.4 Monitors learners' under the content and or reacquisition of skills.
-2.5 Adapts instruction and advities that meet individal learner's needs.
+2.2 Implements lessons and/or activities to in late learners to use ig an order thinking skills.
+2.3 Delivers lessons that are relative to be earners or aligne to the interests.
+2.4 Monitors learners' unitary in the content and or enquisition of skills.
+2.5 Adapts instruction and activities that meet indivital learner's needs.
 2.6 Provides learners with purposeful feedback about their progress and/or needs.
 Standard 3: Essentials Dimension - The teacher 3.1 Delivers and/or facilitates the lesson with knowledge and confidence.
 3.2 Communicates and upholds high expectations for learners' behaviors to maximize their learning and well-being.
 3.3 Facilitates use of resources that support learners' needs.